JackXuRepo/quiry/docs/phase1/user_stories.md

 User Story #9:
 As a TA, I really like to discuss academic material with other students, and notify them of their mistakes.
 So I think is good to have a comment section.

+User Story #10:
+I am currently applying to Post-Graduation studies in Psychology.
+I want to share the contributions I made towards academic papers to the university I applied to.

+User Story #11:
+I am a UTSC student and I have trouble remembering passwords.
+I prefer to save my passwords, so that I can easily log in to websites without much effort.

+User Story #12:
+I am a student that cares about quality, I want to filter papers by a rating system from 1 to 10.

+User Story #13:
+I am a professor teaching a course in Physics, I want an option to upload files that only students in my class can see.

+User Story #14:
+I am a student with a computer with only 500 MB of storage.
+I tend to download documents only when I need them.
+I always preview the content of a document before downloading them if possible.